 B. Maturity requirements

 The oranges must be sufficiently developed and display satisfactory maturity and/or ripeness, account being taken of criteria proper to the variety, the time of picking and the growing area.

+Citrus fruit may not colour naturally due to conditions in the specific growing region.
+Citrus fruit harvested with greenish skin colour may be marketed in their natural state or be ‘degreened’, provided the fruit meets the minimum maturity parameters specified below.

 Maturity of oranges is defined by the following parameters: